rickymedrano/srirs-sensor-project/README.md

 ### Program and Code Prerequisites
 - Python 3 with mysql connector library
 - Arduino IDE with EmonLib library
-- Raspbian (any version with systemd, so Stretch or Buster)
+- Raspbian (we used Stretch, but Buster will work too)
 - MySQL database, either locally or in the cloud.
 We used a MySQL RDS on AWS with their free-tier option.
 - If you want to graph the data you can use a website like Grafana and connect your database, or you can use Plotly's Chart-Studio.
 - VNC on Raspbian if you want to connect to your Pi remotely.